 PE equipment is inspected annually.
-The PE co-ordinator is responsible for overseeing this inspection and for keeping a weekly check of whether equipment is fit for purpose.
+The PE Co-ordinator is responsible for overseeing this inspection and the PE Coach is responsible for keeping a weekly check of whether equipment is fit for purpose.

 The PE policy outlines procedures for safe use of equipment.
 Careful consideration should be given to the use of apparatus.
 Staff should be particularly alert to the use of equipment with children with behavioural needs.
 It may be necessary for additional TA support to be given where there are concerns.